Knayton with Brawith: Listed buildings

 There are a number of listed buildings in the area.
 Brawith Hall, is one of the main listed buildings as it makes up the Brawith part of the Knayton with Brawith civil parish.
 It is a Grade II listed building and was built in the 18th century with later alterations added to the building.
 Brawith Hall has descended from the Danby family of the first half of the 17th century.
-A consett of Brawith Hall, is Brawith Bridge (Grade II listed building, built 19th century) which was built so to divert the road away from Brawith Hall.
+Part of Brawith Hall is Brawith Bridge (Grade II listed building, built 19th century), which was built so to divert the road away from Brawith Hall.
 Within the village there are 12 listed buildings.
 Turnpins Lodge, Hamwood Cottage, South End, Moor House, South Fields, Ramblers Cottage, Brewers Cottage and Pear Tree Cottage are all Grade II listed cottages, all built in the Mid late 18th century.
 There are then 4 other Grade II listed buildings within the village, all built around the 17th century.

 Sport and recreation

 The Dog and Gun is the local public house in Knayton, that faces the village green.

 The Hillside Rural Activities Park, is situated in 28-acres, that is close to the A19.
 The Park was acquired through grants and legacies and includes an area owned by the Scouts, a cricket pitch, 3 tennis courts, 2 football pitches, outdoor gym and a children’s play area.
 The Park is open for public access and is home to the “Hillside Scouts, Knayton Football Club, AFC Hillside, Leake Cricket, Leake Tennis and Borrowby Show”.
 The Borrowby Show occurs on the last Wednesday of July and consists of a number of classes, exhibits, show jumping, trade stands, gymkhana, fancy dress parade and a dance held in the evening within a marquee.
-Knayton and Brawith also has the Hillside Caravan Park, which is a 9-acre purpose built caravan park with 50 pitches and facilities.